sidd2305/LLM-Q-A-RAG/README.md

 ## Acknowledgements

-- OpenAI for providing the language models.
+- Mistral for providing the language models.
 - Streamlit for the interactive app framework.
 - LangChain for facilitating text processing and embeddings.